presencewebdesign/wheel-of-holidays/README.md

 # 🎪 Holiday Picker Wheel 🎪

 A fun, interactive holiday picker app built with React, Vite, and Firebase!
-Create a list of holidays and spin the wheel to randomly select one.
+Create a list of destinations and spin the wheel to randomly select your next holiday destination.

 ## 🌐 Live Demo